• Skip to primary navigation

 • Lower calorie - Leave off the streusel topping to reduce the sugar and calories in this treat.

-How to the Streusel Topping
+How to Make the Streusel Topping

 If you want to take this dessert to the next level, top it off with a sweet brown sugar cinnamon topping that crisps up in the oven.